-A few other functions can be lifted but their coherence properties do not capture the desired behavior over maps.
-For example, the lift of the equal function on sets of keys to an equal function on maps would only check for equality of the keys.
+Lifting OCaml's Set library: As a larger-scale experiment, we tried to automatically lift parts of OCaml's Set library to associative maps.
+Some functions can be lifted but their coherence properties do not capture the desired behavior over maps.
+For example, the lifting of the equal function on sets of keys to an equal function on maps would only check for equality of the keys.
 Indeed, by coherence, applying the lifted version to two maps should be the same as applying equal to the sets of keys of the two maps.